 You won’t earn bonus points on theme park spending with the Chase Sapphire Reserve®.
 But, you can use your Chase Ultimate Rewards® points to book your visit at a discount.
 Each point is worth 50% more (1.5 cents each) when you redeem them through the Chase Ultimate Rewards Travel Portal powered by Expedia.

 By looking in the “Things to Do” tab, you can look for theme park tickets at your destination.
 Then, you can pay with points or a mixture of points and cash.
 You can also book your flights and hotel points through the rewards portal.

-While entertainment purchases don’t earn bonus points, you earn 3x points on travel and dining purchases.
-You also get an annual $300 travel credit.
+You will not receive rewards points on your first $300 in annual travel purchases as the annual travel statement credit reimburses these purchases.
 If you pay for your plane tickets or hotel room with cash, Chase covers the first $300 you spend.